GoogleCloudPlatform/cloud-foundation-fabric/factories/example-environments/README.md

 # Resource Factories

-The example in this folder are derived from actual production use cases, and show how to use a factory module and how you could structure your codebase for multiple environments.
+The examples in this folder are derived from actual production use cases, and show how to use a factory module, and how to structure a codebase for multiple environments.

 ## Resource Factories usage - Managing subnets

 At the top level of this directory, besides the `README.md` your're reading now, you'll find